jerryjappinen/Servant/pages/get-started/get-started.md

 2. Unzip
 3. Move contents on your server

-Usually everything works immediately.
+Usually everything works out-of-the-box.
 You should see the default sample site when you point your browser to where you installed Servant.

 <a href="installation" class="button">Full installation guide</a>